 While 32GB of RAM may not be essential for gaming, it can significantly boost performance.
 Games are becoming increasingly more demanding, and as a result, they are starting to require more and more RAM.

-32GB of RAM is a good investment if you want to future-proof your gaming rig.
+32GB of RAM is a good investment to future-proof your gaming rig.
 Not only will it help you run the latest games without issue, but it will also ensure that your system can handle future releases.
-In other words, 32GB of RAM is overkill for gaming… for now.
+However, if you’re a serious gamer, you may want to consider 64GB RAM.

 How Much Unified Memory Do I Need For College?